eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 Again, let's create a new test case.
 This time, need to make a `POST` request to create a new form to our website and verify the form creation was successful.
 The endpoint to create a new form is `/api/forms`.

-> :bulb: It is possible to test this endpoint with `curl`, but since it requires authorization,
-> you will have to add the header to the command too: `curl -X GET -H "Authorization: Bearer NotAGoodToken" http://localhost:5000/api/forms/1`.

 - Create a new test case named `Post New Form And Verify Creation Succeeded`.